How Much Does Betfair Pay Me? (Spoiler: Still Nothing)

 Betting for a living, Problems with my new job!

-Before Bet Angel was born, before I had any relationship with Betfair, I went around financial market exhibitions, shows, and talks and talked about the concept.
+Before Bet Angel was born, before I had any relationship with Betfair, I went around financial market exhibitions, shows, and events and talked about the concept.

 It was really simple to summarise to that particular audience because I was saying: